-SPRAVATO is a prescription medicine used:
+SPRAVATO is a prescription medicine used along with an antidepressant taken by mouth to treat:

-- with or without an antidepressant taken by mouth, to treat adults with treatment-resistant depression (TRD). - with an antidepressant taken by mouth, to treat depressive symptoms in adults with major depressive disorder (MDD) with suicidal thoughts or actions.
+- adults with treatment-resistant depression (TRD) - · depressive symptoms in adults with major depressive disorder (MDD) with suicidal thoughts or actions

 SPRAVATO is not for use as a medicine to prevent or relieve pain (anesthetic).
 It is not known if SPRAVATO is safe and effective as an anesthetic medicine.